klemenv/alarmRecord/README.md

 # EPICS alarmRecord

-The Alarm record is used to provide contextual text description of the most significant alarm from up to 10 other linked records.
-The alarm mechanism is similar to other standard records with multiple inputs, except that it silently enforces Channel Access status and severity for all linked records.
+The Alarm record is used to provide contextual text description of the most significant alarm from up to 25 other linked records.
+The alarm mechanism is similar to other standard records with multiple inputs, except that it allows remote links to go invalid and still not necessarily trigger the alarm.
 Whenever the record processes, it scans all linked records for alarms.
 Alarmed link with highest severity drives the severity of the Alarm record.
 Minimum and override severity fields allow to fine tune the alarming mechanism of the links.
 Debouncing mechanism and minimum time in alarm provide way to filter out noise or intermittent alarms.
 Each link could be individually enabled or disabled.
-Finally, the global settings allow for Alarm record to latch status until clear or disable the record completely.
+Finally, the global settings allow for Alarm record to latch status until cleared manually or disable the record completely.

 ![Example CS-Studio screen](img/example.png "Example CS-Studio screen")